Soil-transmitted helminthiasis: General

 Most conditions of STH have a light worm burden and usually have no discernible symptoms.
-Heavy infections however cause a range of health problems, including abdominal pain, diarrhoea, blood and protein loss, rectal prolapse, and physical and mental retardation.
+Heavy infections however cause a range of health problems, including abdominal pain, diarrhoea, blood and protein loss, rectal prolapse, and physical and intellectual disability.
 Severe ascariasis is typically a pneumonia, as the larvae invade lungs, producing fever, cough and dyspnoea during early stage of infection.
 Hookworm infections insinuate a skin reaction (dermatitis), increased white blood cells (eosinophils), a pulmonary reaction (pneumonitis), and skin rash (urticarial).

 Iron deficiency anaemia due to blood loss is a common symptom.

 Malnutrition

 STH is often associated with malnutrition in children as it worsens their nutritional status in multiple ways.
 The worms can induce intestinal bleeding, competition for nutrients (malabsorption of nutrients), frequent anaemia and diarrhoea.
 Soil-transmitted helminths can also cause loss of appetite.
 These nutritional "knock on" effects of STH can have a significant impact on the mental and physical development of children.
-In endemic countries, communities remain suppressed due to malnourishment, cognitive disability, and physical weaknesses as a result of heavy infections.
+In endemic countries, communities remain suppressed due to malnourishment, intellectual disability, and physical weaknesses as a result of heavy infections.

 Diagnosis

-For basic diagnosis, specific helminths can be generally identified from the faeces, and their eggs are microscopically examined and enumerated using fecal egg count method.
+For basic diagnosis, specific helminths can be generally identified from the feces, and their eggs are microscopically examined and enumerated using fecal egg count method.
 However, there are certain limitations such as the inability to identify mixed infections, and on clinical practice, the technique is inaccurate and unreliable.

 A novel effective method for egg analysis is the Kato–Katz technique.
 It is a highly accurate and rapid method for A. lumbricoides and T. trichiura; however not so much for hookworm, which could be due to fast degeneration of the rather delicate hookworm eggs.

 Prevention

-Prevention and control measures to prevent soil-transmitted helminthiasis are the following: availability of clean water for personal and domestic uses, improved access to sanitation which includes the use of properly functioning and clean toilets by all community members, education on personal hygiene such as hand washing and hygienic and safe food preparation; eliminating the use of untreated human faeces as fertilizer.
+Prevention and control measures to prevent soil-transmitted helminthiasis are the following: availability of clean water for personal and domestic uses, improved access to sanitation which includes the use of properly functioning and clean toilets by all community members, education on personal hygiene such as hand washing and hygienic and safe food preparation; eliminating the use of untreated human feces as fertilizer.